-“Um, yeah…any of those.”
+“Um…yeah, any of those.”
 She leaned towards Oliver, and pinched his sleeve.
-“When that head nurse came into George’s room, you should have seen him twitch.
+“When that head nurse came into George’s room, you should have seen him twitch!
 Her voice went right through him.”

 Oliver looked appraisingly at Paulette.
 “You got some instincts.
 I’m impressed.”

-The door from the stairwell burst open.
+The door to the stairwell flew open.

-A burly man with the white-rimmed eye of a nervous rabbit…and doughy folds of chin where his collar cinched his neck…stood separated from them by no more than twenty feet of linoleum.
+A burly man with the white-rimmed eye of a nervous rabbit…and doughy folds of skin where his collar cinched his neck…stood separated from them by no more than twenty feet of linoleum.
 He went slack through the shoulders, the sleeves of his jacket pulling to mid-forearm.

 Oliver’s eyes sharpened into avidity.